Phileosopher/toolbox_old/README.md

 * The built-in tools.
 If I need them, they're there.
 * Paid tools, at least when they make me pause to consider purchasing.

-I've marked ☁ for web apps and ⬛ for portable apps, most of which are through [PortableApps.com](https://portableapps.com/).
-I've marked ⬇️ if the program isn't portable or requires download.
-If it's a reference sheet, it's marked with *.

 ## Organization Convention (updated 2020-09-09)

 1. Is it some type of direct communication tool?